 One volt potential difference arises when 1-joule work is done to move a charge of 1 coulomb from one point to another point.

 - The device which is used to measure the potential difference is called voltmeter.

-- The arrangement of voltmeter is always parallel in circuit, where the potential difference has to be measured.
+- The arrangement of the voltmeter is always parallel in a circuit, where the potential difference has to be measured.

-Ohm’s law states that voltage in circuit is directly proportional to the current flowing through out the circuit.
+Ohm’s law states that voltage in the circuit is directly proportional to the current flowing throughout the circuit.

 R= V/ I

-To derive the SI unit of R let’s write down SI unit of V and I,
+To derive the SI unit of R let’s write down the SI unit of V and I,